 What is it?

-Each Spring, the Toowoomba Carnival of Flowers takes over Toowoomba for ten days packed with flowers, food and wine.
+Each Spring, the Toowoomba Carnival of Flowers takes over Toowoomba for thirty days packed with flowers, food and wine.

 This is the longest-running floral event of its kind in Australia with a program of events and activations, award-winning gardens, a floral parade bursting with colour, music and parkland entertainment, and the best food and wine from Southern Queensland Country’s local orchards and vineyards.